barelyhuman/reaper.is/pages/writing/20220822-open-source.md

 I can't really say much since I hardly have any experience with sponsors or donations

-But, I recently read landed on [How to Support NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire/blob/main/Technotes/HowToSupportNetNewsWire.markdown).
+But, I recently landed on [How to Support NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire/blob/main/Technotes/HowToSupportNetNewsWire.markdown).
 It's what made me draft this post.

 It also made me want to delete my sponsors and all the donation links that I've had on my repos.
 I didn't delete them because, adding sponsors was a decision